TapiocaFox/Daijishou/docs/dsess.md

 For example `href` for `<a>` element.
 If `dsess_attribute` is not present the doc's html() will be resolved.

 ### 3. Extractor Regex parameter
 **Usage:** `dsess_extractor=` + Extractor Regex.

 If `dsess_extractor` is not present the the plain text will be used.
 Else string extracted from Regex group 1 will be used.

+And don't forget to **encode the Regex to URL encoded query string** like others parameters.

 ### 4. Replacer Regex parameter
 **Usage:** `dsess_replacer=` + Replacer Regex.

 If `dsess_replacer` is not present the the original text will be used.
 Else string filter by it will be used in ***4.
 Replacer value***.

+And don't forget to **encode the Regex to URL encoded query string** like others parameters.

 ### 5. Replacer value parameter
 **Usage:** `dsess_replacer_value=` + Replacer value.

 If `dsess_replacer` is not present the the original text will be used.
 Else string filter by ***4.
 Replacer Regex*** will be replaced with the replacer value.

+And don't forget to **encode the Value to URL encoded query string** like others parameters.